- The SECURE Act changed the rules for distributing assets from an inherited IRA upon the death of an IRA owner*.

-"While the rationale behind the creation of IRAs was quite simple, the rules for inheriting and distributing assets upon the death of an IRA owner have become anything but," says Ken Hevert, senior vice president of retirement products at Fidelity.
+"Some of the rules for inheriting and distributing assets upon the death of an IRA owner changed with the passage of the SECURE Act in December 2019," says Ken Hevert, senior vice president of retirement products at Fidelity.
 "If IRA owners and their beneficiaries are not careful, they could end up paying higher taxes or penalties and forfeiting the opportunity for future tax-advantaged growth."

-The IRS generally requires nonspouse inherited IRA owners to start taking required minimum distributions (RMDs) beginning December 31 after the year of death of the original account owner, and each year thereafter.
-Also, distributions from inherited IRAs taken before age 59½ are not subject to a 10% early withdrawal penalty in most cases.
+The IRS generally requires nonspouse inherited IRA owners to start taking required minimum distributions (RMDs) no later than December 31 in the year following the death of the original account owner.
+Distributions taken from inherited IRAs are not subject to a 10% early withdrawal penalty in most cases.

 As a nonspouse beneficiary, you do not have the option of rolling the assets into your own IRA.
-If you inherit IRA assets from someone other than your spouse, you generally have 2 options from which to choose:
+If you inherit IRA assets from someone other than your spouse, you have several options:

 1. Transfer the assets to an inherited IRA and take RMDs

-If you are listed as a nonspouse beneficiary along with one or more other beneficiaries, it's important to separate your shares of the decedent's IRA in your name and then complete your first RMD by December 31 of the year following the original IRA owner's death.
+If you are listed as a nonspouse beneficiary along with one or more other beneficiaries, it's important to separate your portion of the decedent's IRA in your name and then complete your first RMD by December 31 of the year following the original IRA owner's death.
 If you don't meet this deadline, your RMD calculation will be based on the oldest beneficiary's life expectancy.
-If that person is older than you are, you will need to take larger RMDs, which will deplete your tax-advantaged assets more quickly.
+If that person is older than you are, you will need to take a larger distribution.

-If you inherit a Roth IRA that was funded for 5 years or more prior to the death of the original owner, distributions can be taken tax free.
-Consult a tax adviser if you've inherited a Roth IRA that wasn't funded for 5 years before the original owner passed away.
+If you inherit a Roth IRA that was funded for 5 years or more prior to the death of the original owner, distributions can be taken tax-free.
+Consult a tax advisor if you've inherited a Roth IRA that wasn't funded for 5 years before the original owner passed away.